 Yuma Crossing National Heritage Area is a cultural crossroads offering visitors a diverse and intriguing history.
-The first National Heritage Area west of the Mississippi River covers 21-square miles encompassing the town of Yuma, Arizona, near the Californian and Mexican borders.
-The history emphasizes three major cultural groups — American Indian, Hispanic, and Anglo-American.
+The first National Heritage Area west of the Mississippi River covers 21 square miles encompassing the town of Yuma, Arizona, near the Californian and Mexican borders.
+History emphasizes three major cultural groups — American Indian, Hispanic, and Anglo-American.
 The crossing point attracted many over the centuries because of the natural narrowing and calming of the Colorado River.
 Although bridges now span the river, it is still possible to view the granite outcroppings and significant historic buildings and sites throughout the heritage area.
-Yuma Crossing was an important transportation and communication gateway between New Spain and Alta California during the Spanish colonial period and between the American Southwest and California during the time of the American westward movement.
+Yuma Crossing was a necessary transportation and communication gateway between New Spain and Alta California during the Spanish colonial period and between the American Southwest and California during the American westward movement.

-As it is today, the Colorado River was the lifeblood of the entire region, yet the rushing water, so vital for life, made it nearly impossible to cross the river safely.
+As it is today, the Colorado River was the lifeblood of the entire region.
+Yet, the rushing water, so vital for life, making it nearly impossible to cross the river safely.
 Pre-contact American Indian tribes were the first to discover the natural granite outcroppings that settled the mighty Colorado River enough to make crossing feasible.
-Many peoples, including the ancestors of the modern day Quechan and Cocopah tribes, settled near the river.
+Many peoples, including the ancestors of the modern-day Quechan and Cocopah tribes, settled near the river.

-The Mexican-American War of the late 1840s forced Mexico to cede most of what is now the American Southwest to the United States, although it was not until the ratification of the Gadsden Purchase in 1854 that the area south of the Gila River of Arizona, including Yuma, officially became part of the United States.
-The area became popular with Anglo-Americans during the Gold Rush of the mid 1800s.
-At the time named Colorado City, the town saw over 60,000 travelers in one year crossing the Colorado River by rope ferry in pursuit of California gold.
+The Mexican-American War of the late 1840s forced Mexico to cede most of the American Southwest to the United States.
+However, it was not until the ratification of the Gadsden Purchase in 1854 that the area south of the Gila River of Arizona, including Yuma, officially became part of the United States.
+The area became popular with Anglo-Americans during the Gold Rush of the mid-1800s.
+At the time named Colorado City, the town saw over 60,000 travelers crossing the Colorado River by rope ferry in pursuit of California gold in one year.

-With the coming of the railroad in 1877, which eventually became part of Southern Pacific Railroad running coast to coast, the need for the Depot faded and the Army closed it in 1883.
-The site then served a variety of purposes, including housing the first office of the U.S. Reclamation Services, now the Bureau of Reclamation.
-The U.S. Army Quartermaster Depot is listed in the National Register of Historic Places and is now the Yuma Quartermaster Depot State Historic Park displaying five of Arizona’s oldest and best-preserved buildings dating from the beginning of the Depot.
+With the coming of the railroad in 1877, which eventually became part of the Southern Pacific Railroad running coast to coast, the need for the depot faded, and the Army closed it in 1883.
+The site then served various purposes, including housing the first office of the U.S. Reclamation Services, now the Bureau of Reclamation.
+The U.S. Army Quartermaster Depot is listed in the National Register of Historic Places.
+It is now the Yuma Quartermaster Depot State Historic Park displaying five of Arizona’s oldest and best-preserved buildings dating from the beginning of the Depot.
 Exhibits describe the amazing engineering feats of the Bureau of Reclamation’s irrigation project.

-As more people learned of Arizona City, renamed after a flood that destroyed Colorado City in 1862, the town grew becoming one of the busiest and wildest of the Wild West.
-After the Civil War, Main Street became a 100-foot right of way to accommodate the heavy wagon traffic.
-Officially incorporated in 1871 as Arizona City, the town had its name changed once again in 1873, this time to Yuma.
-Shortly thereafter in 1876, the first prisoners chiseled the first seven cells for the infamous Yuma Territorial Prison out of the granite hillside.
+As more people learned of Arizona City, renamed after a flood that destroyed Colorado City in 1862, the town became one of the busiest and wildest of the Wild West.
+After the Civil War, Main Street became a 100-foot right of way to accommodate heavy wagon traffic.
+Officially incorporated in 1871 as Arizona City, the town had its name changed again in 1873, this time to Yuma.
+In 1876, the first prisoners chiseled seven cells for the infamous Yuma Territorial Prison out of the granite hillside.

-Yuma Territorial Prison operated until 1909 when overcrowding forced its closure, but soon after the prison closed the local high school burned and the old prison buildings provided classroom space for area students from 1910 to 1914.
-The 1920s rerouting of the railroad caused the destruction of half of the original prison.
-Distressed families and hobos took refuge in the abandoned buildings during the Great Depression.
+Yuma Territorial Prison operated until 1909 when overcrowding forced its closure, but soon after the prison closed, the local high school burned.
+The old prison buildings provided classroom space for area students from 1910 to 1914.
+The 1920s rerouting of the railroad destroyed half of the original prison.
+Distressed families and hobos took refuge in abandoned buildings during the Great Depression.
 Local volunteers finally saved the prison from deteriorating by creating a city museum, which then became the main attraction of Yuma Territorial Prison State Historic Park.
-The park is open year-round so visitors can experience the prison, which gained considerable fame after it was a feature in the 1957 film and more recent remake of 3:10 to Yuma.
-Like the Depot, the prison is part of the part of Yuma Crossing and Associated Sites National Historic Landmark.
+The park is open year-round, so visitors can experience the prison, which gained considerable fame after being featured in the 1957 film and the more recent remake of 3:10 to Yuma.
+Like the Depot, the prison is part of Yuma Crossing and Associated Sites National Historic Landmark.

 At the turn of the 20th century, Yuma’s focus changed from the Wild West to taming the wild Colorado River.
-The newly formed US Reclamation Services, now the Bureau of Reclamation, took on an irrigation project, called the Yuma Project.
-Construction of Laguna Dam, which is just 13 miles northeast of Yuma, began in 1905.
+The newly formed U.S. Reclamation Services, now the Bureau of Reclamation, took on an irrigation project called the Yuma Project.
+The construction of Laguna Dam, just 13 miles northeast of Yuma, began in 1905.
 A massive tunnel was also part of the project.
 The Yuma Siphon pulled water from the California side of the river into the town of Yuma.
 An exhibit in the Corral House of the Yuma Quartermaster Depot State Historic Park provides information about the construction of the Laguna Dam and Yuma Project.

-The Yuma National Heritage Area includes a number of districts and individual properties listed in the National Register of Historic Places.
+The Yuma National Heritage Area includes several districts and individual properties listed in the National Register of Historic Places.
 Yuma’s historic downtown, with its Yuma Main Street Historic District and Brinley Avenue Historic District, is an important center for the community.
-As gold rushers ran for the California hills, Main Street funneled thousands of travelers to the rope ferry crossing the Colorado River.
-Close proximity to the river caused many floods, sweeping away the town on more than one occasion.
+As gold rushers ran for the California hills, Main Street funneled thousands of travelers to the Colorado River rope ferry.
+Proximity to the river caused many floods, sweeping away the town on more than one occasion.
 The last big flood occurred in 1916, so most of the buildings on Main Street date from the 1920s.
-Madison Avenue, included in the Brinley Avenue Historic District, was more sheltered from floods, so visitors can see buildings dating from the 1860s there.
+Madison Avenue, included in the Brinley Avenue Historic District, was more sheltered from floods so visitors could see buildings dating from the 1860s.
 The buildings range from adobe residential buildings to commercial blocks.

-Recently, Yuma opened the Pivot Point Interpretive Plaza, an outdoor exhibit area at the exact site where the first railroad entered Yuma in 1877.
-The exhibit area explains the historic importance of the natural crossing at Yuma.
+Recently, Yuma opened the Pivot Point Interpretive Plaza, an outdoor exhibit area at the same site where the first railroad entered Yuma in 1877.
+The exhibit area explains the historical importance of the natural crossing at Yuma.
 This park preserves the original concrete pivot on which the rail bridge would turn to allow boats to pass.
 The city is also striving to restore the riverfront.
 The East Wetlands, an area of 1,400 acres, has been set aside as a nature preserve.
 Confined by levees for flood control, a buildup of silt and non-native vegetation had clogged the riverbank.
 So far, the city has restored 400 acres to its natural habitat.
 A 3-mile hiking trail within the East Wetlands is now open.
-The West Wetlands is a 110-acre river front park the public can enjoy.
-The Quechan Indian tribe plays a pivotal role in the heritage area, particularly in relation to the Yuma East Wetlands restoration.
+The West Wetlands is a 110-acre riverfront park the public can enjoy.
+The Quechan Indian tribe is pivotal in the heritage area, particularly in the Yuma East Wetlands restoration.